 This situation made my boss smile, because indirectly, this brought us back a few contracts that our competitor could no longer honor due to lack of staff.

-A few minutes later the office door opened and a guy around the forty made us enter in his office.
+A few minutes later the office door opened and a guy around forty made us enter in his office.
 He introduced himself as being Michel G. Director of the FLADAS Company.

 During our interview, he explained us what offshore diving was.